Diagnosis of Metabolic Syndrome

 - Waist circumference—a measurement around your hips and belly button

 Fasting Glucose Test

 Your doctor will ask you to fast (not eat) after dinner the night before the test.
-The next morning, he will take a blood sample from your arm to test it for glucose levels.
+The next morning, a blood sample will be tested for glucose levels.

 Tests for Cholesterol Levels

 These tests are also called lipid profile tests.
 After fasting, a blood sample will be taken to check for levels of: